On dimension and regularity of bundle measures: Connections with PDE-constrainted measures

 in the weak sense.
-It is easy to see, that any such measure belongs to the class given by the bundle $\phi(\xi) = ker\{\A(\xi)\}$.
-Then, $k$-wave cone condition from \cite{ADHR} reads as $\cap_{V \in \G(k,n)} = \phi(V \setminus \{0\})=\{0\}$.
-In the mentioned paper it is proved, among other things, that under this assumption, any such measure is at least $k$-dimensional.
-So, a constraint in Theorem \ref{2dim} is a particular case of $2$-wave condition.
+If $\A(\xi)$ has constant rank, then any such measure belongs to the class given by the bundle $\phi(\xi) = ker\{\A(\xi)\}$ and the $l$-wave cone condition from \cite{ADHR} reads as $\cap_{U \in \G(l,V)} \phi(U \setminus \{0\})=\{0\}$.
+In the mentioned paper it is proved, among other things, that under this assumption, any such measure is at least $l$-dimensional.
+Hence, in this setting a constraint in Theorem \ref{2dim} is a particular case of the $2$-wave cone condition.
 However, we do not require any connections with differential operators or even smoothness of the bundle.
-In fact, our proof requires only Lipschitz continuity of $\phi$ at points from $V_{j}$. \end{example}
+In fact, our proof requires only Lipschitz continuity of $\phi$ at points from $\cup_{i}V_{i}\cap S^{n-1}$. \end{example}